Dental crowns are a versatile, durable, long-lasting general dentistry solution for damaged, weak teeth.

 How much does a dental crown cost?

 The cost depends on how many teeth need crowns and what type of crown you choose and the material it’s made from.
-In addition, there may be extra costs such as bone grafting, gum surgery, or even a root canal, which changes the overall price.
+In addition, there may be extra costs such as bone grafting, gum surgery, dental implants, or even a root canal, which changes the overall price.

 Your dental insurance should cover some or all of the total cost.
 If you do not have insurance or only a fraction of the procedure is covered, you can ask about financing or payment plan options.